DeNA/Chainer_Realtime_Multi-Person_Pose_Estimation/README.md

 ## Train your model
-This is a full scratch training procedure using COCO 2017 dataset.
+This is a training procedure using COCO 2017 dataset.

 ### Download COCO 2017 dataset